Undergraduate Writing FAQ

 No to both questions.
 While it makes the most sense to take the workshops as a sequence, it is not necessary.
 You may count two workshops at the same level toward your degree and you may take any level workshop in any order.

 Not always.
-It strengthens your application if you have taken a Beginning Level workshop so the faculty member who is vetting your application knows you have a good foundation in workshop conduct.
+It strengthens your application if you have taken a Beginning Level workshop so the faculty member who is vetting your application knows you have a strong foundation in workshop conduct.
 While it strengthens your application, it is not a requirement to get into Intermediate or Advanced.
 For the time being, Intermediate and higher classes will require an application to get in.
-To apply, read the instructions and fill out the course application found here

 You might not have gotten in for a variety of reasons.
 The instructor may have had far more applications than available seats in the course.
 The instructor may think that you should take a Beginning or Intermediate workshop first, based on your work sample.
 The instructor is also looking for overall fit and dynamic of the entire classroom.
 The instructor might think that they are not the instructor for your project, so they might recommend you take the class with another instructor.
 If you don’t get into the workshop you applied for, you can also try to get into your second or third choices, provided there’s room.
 And never hesitate to apply again next semester.